LOVE as RESISTANCE

 Here are a few daily dose suggestions:

 Dance it out.
+Sing it out.
 Shake it out (the way our animal friends do).
 Let out a good cry (sad movies help).
-Laugh it out (Jamie Brown is a lovely local resource).
-Paint a messy picture.
+Paint a messy picture with your hands.
 Give and get as long of a hug as possible.
-Splash some water on your beautiful face.
+Then splash some water on your beautiful face, look in the mirror and speak something loving and tender to your self.

 Tikkun Olam.
 In order to heal the world we must first heal ourselves.